Matt-A-Bennett/Matt-A-Bennett.github.io/stats_from_scratch/snippets/ttest_one_sample_code.md

 <div style="text-align: justify">
-<p>Here we define a method that performs a one sample <i>t</i> test on the
+<p>Here we define a method that performs a one sample <i>t</i> test on each
-samples in each column (or row) of a matrix.
+column (or row) of a matrix.
 We compute the mean and standard error of each column (or row) and perform an element wise division.
-The vector of <i>t</i> values is returned along with the degrees of freedom:</p>
+The vector of <i>t</i>
+values is returned along with the degrees of freedom:</p>
 </div>

 {% highlight python %}